thehivebox/hiveboxV1/README.md

 - **Scripts**: A variety of scripts for automation, monitoring, and management.
 - **Tools**: Custom-built tools to aid in IT tasks.

+## DISCLAIMER | SCRIPTER BEWARE: All scripts are designed to run silently.

 ## Getting Started

 To get started, clone the repository and explore the contents.
+Please keep in mind that this repository is a work in progress.